Form 1098-T TUITION STATEMENT

-If you did not receive a 1098T Form and believe you qualify, please call the 1098T Hotline at 305-899-4052 and leave a detailed message.
-Please include your phone number, student ID and complete mailing address.
-Please allow approximately one week for receipt.
-Alternatively, please send an email with the information to email@example.com.
+If you did not receive a 1098T tax form and believe you qualify, please call the 1098T Hotline at 305-899-4052 or email firstname.lastname@example.org and leave a message.
+Please include your full name, phone number, student ID, and email address.
+You will be contacted in a timely manner.

 How important is my social security number to receiving a 1098T tax form?